U.S. Army Corps of Engineers civil works controversies: Internet Online Commenting Controversy

-In December 2008, the Sandy Rosenthal leader of the group Levees.org called a New Orleans CBS affiliate television station and offered to give them an exclusive to publicize several incidences in which employees of the corps used taxpayer-funded computers to post derogatory blog comments deriding citizen activists' efforts.
+In December 2008, the Sandy Rosenthal leader of the group Levees.Org called a New Orleans CBS affiliate television station and offered to give them an exclusive to publicize several instances in which employees of the corps used taxpayer-funded computers to post derogatory blog comments deriding citizen activists' efforts.
 In response to the news story, the U.S. Army Corps of Engineers described the event as an isolated incident.
 Three days after the incident was publicized, the Commander of the New Orleans District of the Corps of Engineers, Colonel Alvin Lee, issued a formal apology.
-"Please accept my apology for the unprofessional comments someone in my District posted to your web site", said the letter.
+"Please accept my apology for the unprofessional comments someone in my district posted to your website", said the letter.
 "I have reinforced with my entire staff that this was an inappropriate and unacceptable use of our computers and time".
 On 23 June 2009, US Senator Mary Landrieu ordered a Pentagon investigation into the issue.

 On 29 September 2009, the Department of Defense Inspector General's Office closed its investigation.
-"We believe that (corps New Orleans District office) officials took appropriate actions once informed of the allegations at issue," Assistant Inspector General John Crane said in a letter to U.S. Sen. Mary Landrieu, D-La.
+"We believe that (Corps' New Orleans District office) officials took appropriate actions once informed of the allegations at issue," Assistant Inspector General John Crane said in a letter to U.S. Sen. Mary Landrieu, D-La.
 "Accordingly, further review by this agency is not warranted."
-Those actions included strongly worded messages to corps employees telling them comments that demeaned corps critics were not allowed.
-In addition, access to the site of the Levees.org group was blocked from Corps computers, preventing employees from commenting there.
+Those actions included strongly worded messages to corps employees telling them that comments that demeaned corps critics were not allowed.
+In addition, access to the site of the Levees.Org group was blocked from Corps computers, preventing employees from commenting there.
 Lastly, the employee of a contractor—who was a former Corps employee himself and was identified as using a government computer to post disparaging remarks on NOLA.com—was barred from working on Corps projects.

 Public Relations Controversy

-In 2007, the New Orleans District hired a PR firm, Outreach Process Partners (OPP), allegedly to develop educational materials and set up public meetings that the Corps is required by law to hold in order to get feedback from residents about corps' projects.
+In 2007, the New Orleans District hired a PR firm, Outreach Process Partners (OPP), allegedly to develop educational materials and set up public meetings that the Corps is required by law to hold in order to get feedback from residents about the Corps' projects.
 For this work, OPP received nearly $5 million.
 The total cost of the PR contract is $5,250,000.

 In May 2009, an internet blogger discovered that OPP had a bar graph on its website that boasted how it helped reduce negative news coverage that plagued the Corps following Hurricane Katrina.
-The group Levees.org publicly stated that corps' should not be spending taxpayer dollars trying to repair its reputation.
+The group Levees.Org publicly stated that the Corps should not be spending taxpayer dollars trying to repair its reputation.